TechRahul20/TelegramScraper/README.md

 # TelegramScraper

-Tool for using Telegram to investigate shady goings on.
+A toolkit for scraping Telegram to investigate shady goings on.

 ## Installation